July 15, 2023

 9:15 am – Awards Ceremony and Honoring Grimaldo’s Family.
 Please stick around for a very short ceremony to give our gratitude and love to Grimaldo’s mother.

 Swimmers will be given timing chips to velcro to their ankles.
 A $30 fee will be charged for unreturned chips.
 Timing starts upon crossing the starting mat before entering the water, and stops upon crossing the finishing mat after exiting the water.
 You are competing for your own personal time — the swimmer next to you may have started at a different time, so please focus on your own personal effort.
-Due to COVID-19 regulations, we ask that all swimmers keep a respectful distance from each other in the water.
 Any swimmer aggressively swimming on top of another competitor is subject to disqualification.

 Parking will be limited, because we are unable to use the lot behind Education Hall.

 Feel free to use street parking, or park at the lot on Stillwell Avenue by the boardwalk.
 We recommend using the subway, but please allow extra travel time as there will be limited train service at this early hour on the weekend.

 The Parks and Recreation Department will open public restrooms on the Boardwalk as early as 7am, but we cannot guarantee a prompt opening.
 Please plan accordingly.

 If this is the first time you are racing, or if you’re getting butterflies and just want some extra support, we will have trained “swim angels” swimming among you during the race and watching over you.
 CIBBOWS swim angels are experienced open water swimmers who know CPR and first aid, and promise not to leave your side in the ocean!

 Limited bag check will be available.
 If you have more than one medium-sized swim bag, please make arrangements for a friend or family member to watch your stuff.
 CIBBOWS is not responsible for items left on the beach.